 he earned First Team All-Portland Interscholastic League honors

-in Education, Instruction and Learning, here at MSUN.
+pursuing his Master’s in Education, Instruction and Learning at

 MSUN and recently became engaged to the love of his life, miss

 Sarah Letourneau of Glendora, CA and a current Admissions Office